 Terms for cause and responsibility are also nearly absent from a work as important as Prognostic, and here I need to clarify an equivocation widely found in the history of this work's interpretation.
 It has been long supposed (on the basis of an unconsciously positivist prejudice) that the prognostic functions of Hippocratic "signs" were based on their character as "causes": a sign (sêmeion) would thus be predictive because it constituted the cause of the effects that follow it in the duration of the disease.
-But this is entirely groundless.14 The Hippocratic sign (which retains some affinity with the prophetic predictive because it represents the visible aspect of a constellation of phenomena to which it is linked with a regularity registered by the physician's memory and by the recording of prognostic manuals.
+But this is entirely groundless.
+The Hippocratic sign (which retains some affinity with the prophetic predictions from which it originated and with which it competed) is predictive because it represents the visible aspect of a constellation of phenomena to which it is linked with a regularity registered by the physician's memory and by the recording of prognostic manuals.
 It will suffice to cite on this a passage from Prognostic (sect.
 4):

-As to the motion of the hands, I know the following facts: in acute fevers, pneumonia, phrenitis and headache, if they move before the face, hunt in the empty air, pluck nap from the bedclothes, pick up bits, and snatch chaff from the walls - all these signs are bad and deadly." (tr.
+As to the motion of the hands, I know the following facts: in acute fevers, pneumonia, phrenitis and headache, if they move before the face, hunt in the empty air, pluck nap from the bedclothes, pick up bits, and snatch chaff from the walls-all these signs are bad and deadly." (tr.
 Jones)